nschlaepfer/supersplat-mac/docs/m3-max-vision-pro.md

 ### Recommended test flow

 1. Run the pipeline to refresh `vision-pro/out/`.
 2. AirDrop the zip to your Vision Pro (Files app).
+For the smallest payload, toggle **Extra compression** (Brotli/Gzip) in the export dialog before running the pipeline.
 3. Decompress, open `index.html` in Safari, and grant the app access to Local Files.
 4. For networked streaming, host `vision-pro/out/app` with HTTPS on your Mac (`npx serve app -C --ssl-cert <cert> --ssl-key <key>`) and hit the LAN URL from Safari on visionOS 2.6.